Rate-Splitting Multiple Access for Semantic-Aware Networks: an Age of Incorrect Information Perspective: System Model

-At the receiver side, the messages are detected using SIC algorithm.
-Each user decodes the common stream first to obtain a common message estimate $\hat{W}_{c}$ and extract its common message estimate $\hat{W}_{c,k}$ by treating the private streams for all users as noise.
-Then, the common stream is reconstructed using $\hat{W}_{c}$ and subtracted from the received signal.
-Each user decodes their intended private message $\hat{W}_{p,k}$ by treating the private messages of other users as noise.
-Finally, each user combines the message estimates $\hat{W}_{c,k}$ and $\hat{W}_{p,k}$ to obtain its original message estimate $\hat{W}_{k}$.
+At the receiver side, the messages are detected using SIC.
+Each user decodes the common stream first to obtain a common message estimate $\widehat{W}_{c}$ and extract its common message estimate $\widehat{W}_{c,k}$ by treating the private streams for all users as noise.
+Then, the common stream is reconstructed using $\widehat{W}_{c}$ and subtracted from the received signal.
+Each user decodes their intended private message $\widehat{W}_{p,k}$ by treating the private messages of other users as noise.
+Finally, each user combines the message estimates $\widehat{W}_{c,k}$ and $\widehat{W}_{p,k}$ to obtain its original message estimate $\widehat{W}_{k}$.
+Assuming perfect channel state information at receiver (CSIR) and SIC, we express the SINRs for the common and private streams at user-$k$ by